pacs-course/pacs-examples/Examples/CONTENT.md

 ## Basic Examples ##
   * `Aggregates` Show some feature of *aggregates*, a particular type of classes that have to satisfy some requirements, see [here for instance](https://en.cppreference.com/w/cpp/language/aggregate_initialization), and allow to very useful constructs
   * `Arrays` Some examples of the use of std::array
-  * `Bindings` The binding rule of references and also an example of use of `std::forward` and of the move semantic of `std::vector`
+  * `Bindings` The binding rule of references and also an example of use of `std::forward` and of the move semantic of `std::vector`.
+See also `RefBindings`
   * `CRTP` It shows how the Curiosly Recursive Template Pattern works.
 The example is simple, the feature less simple to understand (but not so difficult after all...).
   * `Constexpr` The use of constexpr functions compared with normal functions.
 You find here also `HornerConstexpr.hpp`, an implementation of
   Horner rule (see also `Horner` example) as a constexpr function